Skip to content

 Are you veteran-owned?

 Yes.
 Got Moles founder Spencer Hill served in the US Army as an infantryman from 2011 to 2014.
+Got Moles is the only US Army veteran-founded mole control specialist in Western Washington.

 Still Have Questions?

-Call us at (253) 750-0211 or send us a message at got-moles.com/contact.
+Call us at (253) 750-0211 or send us a message.
 We respond within one business day.

 Ready to Take Your Yard Back?